KiteFlyKid/AdSuite/README.md

-## 3.UI Exploration
+## 3.UI Navigation

-The LLM-based UI Exploration is built upon Guardian [ISSTA 2024] framework.
+The Ad-oriented UI Navigation is built upon Guardian [ISSTA 2024] framework.
 Our modification and enhancement of Guardian is mainly in \
 - [atg.py](UIExploration/atg.py): The code to process WTG dot file, make prompts
 - [rag.py](UIExploration/rag.py): The RAG code
-- [guardian.py](UIExploration/guardian.py): The main UI Exploration framework
+- [guardian.py](UIExploration/guardian.py): The main UI Navigation framework

 Below are the steps to reproduce our evaluation